-First, the Respondent must have been aware of the existence of the Complainant and its prominent reputation when it registered the disputed domain name, because the Respondent chose the name of the domain name itself and then made an addition to it by adding the prefix "group" in the domain name to suggest that it was part of that group or entitled to say that it was, none of which was true.
+Secondly, the Respondent must have been aware of the existence of the Complainant and its prominent reputation when it registered the disputed domain name, because the Respondent chose the name of the domain name itself and then made an alteration to it by a minor misspelling, suggesting that it was an official domain name of the Complainant or that it had been registered with its consent, neither of which was true.
 Thus, the Respondent had actual knowledge of the Complainant and its trademark, which has long been a ground for finding bad faith registration and, by using the domain name it in the way that the Respondent has used it, its use of the domain name.
-The Panel therefore finds that the Respondent chose the Complainant's trademark, included it in the domain name and registered and used the domain name to invoke the Complainant and its group for an improper purpose and therefore in bad faith.
+The Panel therefore finds that the Respondent chose the Complainant's trademark, included it in the domain name and registered and used the domain name to invoke the Complainant for an improper purpose and therefore in bad faith.

-Secondly, the conduct of the Respondent brings the case within the provisions of paragraph 4(b)(i) of the Policy, as the most likely explanation for registering the domain name and using it was probably with the intention of selling it and forcing the Complainant to buy it.
+Thirdly, the conduct of the Respondent brings the case within the provisions of paragraph 4(b)(i) of the Policy, as the most likely explanation for registering the domain name and using it was probably with the intention of selling it and forcing the Complainant to buy it.

-Thirdly, the same considerations bring the case within the provisions of paragraph 4(b)(iii) of the Policy, because the intention and effect of registering and using the disputed domain name was to disrupt the Complainant's business.
+Fourthly, the same considerations bring the case within the provisions of paragraph 4(b)(iii) of the Policy, because the intention and effect of registering and using the disputed domain name was to disrupt the Complainant's business.

-Fourthly, the same conduct of the Respondent leads to the conclusion that the Respondent, in registering the domain name deceptively and without any authority to do so, must have intended to create a likelihood of confusion, with the intention of attracting current and potential customers of the Complainant looking for its services and doing so in this misleading manner.
+Fifthly, the same conduct of the Respondent leads to the conclusion that the Respondent, in registering the domain name deceptively and without any authority to do so, must have intended to create a likelihood of confusion, with the intention of subsequently attracting current and potential customers of the Complainant looking for its services and doing so in this misleading manner.
 Thus, the matter comes within the provisions of paragraph 4(b)(iv) of the Policy.